Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: General-purpose reduction methods

 \subsection{Non-intrusive general-purpose methods}

-Besides the classical intrusive reduction methods, recent advances in ML and system identification have opened new avenues toward data-driven non-intrusive model reduction \cite{Klus.2018, Brunton.2020, Ghattas.2021}.
+Besides the classical intrusive reduction methods, recent advances in {machine learning} and system identification have opened new avenues toward data-driven non-intrusive model reduction \cite{Klus.2018,Brunton.2020,Ghattas.2021}.
 Importantly, non-intrusive reduction does not operate on the FOM equations and is therefore model-free.
 In addition, many non-intrusive methods combine MOR and hyperreduction in a single step.
-However, notice that non-intrusive reduction may still exploit some structural knowledge, e.g., knowing that the FOM is a polynomial model \cite{Kramer.2019}.
-Finally, the generic and homogeneous structure of non-intrusive ROMs can be exploited in optimization \cite{Schweidtmann.2019,Schulze.2023}.
-As before, we disregard non-intrusive Krylov subspace methods \cite{Mayo.2007, Peherstorfer.2017, Scarciotti.2017}, as these methods are not (yet) applicable to nonlinear multi-input systems.
+However, notice that non-intrusive reduction may still exploit some structural knowledge, {\eg}, knowing that the FOM is a polynomial model \cite{Kramer.2019}.
+Finally, the generic and homogeneous structure of non-intrusive ROMs can be exploited in optimization \cite{Schweidtmann.2019,Schulze.2023}. {Like Krylov subspace methods}, we disregard non-intrusive {rational approximation} \cite{Mayo.2007,Peherstorfer.2017,Scarciotti.2017,Nakatsukasa.2018}, as these methods are not (yet) applicable to nonlinear multi-input systems.